Bumble Bee Vs Honey Bee Vs Wasp

 Identification

-People often get confused about whether it is a honey bee bumble bee or wasp.
+People often get confused about whether it is a honey bee, or bumble bee, or wasp.
 But you can easily differentiate them by closely looking at them.

-Honey Bee: Honey bees are yellow or light brown bodies with dark brown strips on their body.
+Honey Bee: Honey bees have yellow or light brown bodies with dark brown stripes.
 They are comparatively smaller than both bumble bees and wasps.
-They are 8 to 15 mm long depending on their species.
+They are 8 to 15 mm long, depending on their species.
 They have less hair density on their body than bumble bees.
 They have more fat bodies than bumble bees and wasps.

 Honey bee